 Under the March 1959 cabinet decision to abolish tuition, all education in North Korean schools was made free of charge.
 However, students are required to pay much of the school operations fees anyway.
 For example, students are required to pay part of the expenses for student uniforms, textbooks, education equipment, and facility repairs.
+Even though education is free, current practice is to collect money or materials from students for purposes of school operating expenses.
+Several times a month, schools will collect cement, cash, or food.
+Students are also asked to pick pinecones or scraps of tree branches for classroom stoves.84)

-70) Testimony of Kim X-kyu at KINU, January 29, 2003
+83) Testimony of Kim X-kyu during an interview at KINU, January 29, 2003